ABOUT THIS OPPORTUNITY

 ** LRP Options

 * Starting Hourly Rate: $30 to $47 *DOE

-The Ambulatory Care Nurse in partnership with other health care professionals, addresses patient’s wellness, acute illness, chronic disease, disability, and end of life needs.
-Use the nursing process to perform a problem focused assessment of the patient’s primary concerns in the clinic, telephone, and telemedicine setting.
+The Ambulatory Care Nurse in collaboration with other health care professionals, address patient wellness, acute illness, chronic disease, disability, and other outpatient needs.
+The nurse will perform a problem focused assessment of the patient’s primary concerns in the clinical or telemedicine setting.
 Integrate into the practice the finding of quality of care and performance improvement initiatives.
-Ambulatory Care Nurse performs a variety of nursing care procedures requiring professional knowledge and consideration for specific patient conditions and treatments, and ability to work independently in completing assignments.
-Guidelines include physician’s orders, standards of care, nursing policies and procedures manuals, hospital policies.
-Nursing duties include support to individuals of all ages and their families.
+Ambulatory Care Nurse performs a variety of nursing care procedures requiring nursing competency and assessment for specific patient conditions and treatments, with the ability to complete electronic health data entry tasks.
+The Ambulatory Care Nurse will carry out physician’s orders, adhere to high, quality standards of care, follow nursing policies and procedures and TCRHCC hospital policies.

 - Provides age specific care in a compassionate, caring, culturally and ethically sensitive manner.